 Who is Rouxbe for?

-Honestly, I think it’s for anyone who wants to be able to cook on their own.
+I think Rouxbe is for anyone who wants to be able to cook on their own.
 I believe cooking is a skill that everyone should master at some point in their lives because eating is something we’re going to be doing for the rest of our lives.
 So it’s worthwhile to take the time to learn how to cook a good meal that’s not only nourishing to our body but also delightful to our taste buds.
 I think it’s perfect for the home cook, food blogger, aspiring chefs, and really anyone who wants to make food taste delicious.

 Is Rouxbe worth it?